sungnga/react-revents/README.md

     - `export default function EventDetailedChatForm({ eventId, parentId, closeForm }) { //code }`
   - In the addEventChatComment() function, instead of sending eventId and values.comment as arguments, we're going to send the eventId and an object.
 This object contains all the existing values and we also want to append the parentId property
     - `await addEventChatComment(eventId, {...values, parentId});`
   - Once the reply chat form is submitted we want to close the form.
-Still inside the onSubmit event handler, call the closeForm() function in the finally block
+Still inside the onSubmit event handler and inside the finally block, call the closeForm() function and set open property to false and commentId property to null
     ```javascript
     onSubmit={async (values, { setSubmitting, resetForm }) => {
       try {